-Why is Gender Equity in Medical Research Important?
+Equity in Women's Medical Research

 A multitude of diseases are often misdiagnosed, or overlooked entirely, in women because medical research, diagnostic tools, and treatments are frequently based on male physiology.
 Even animal and cellular research subjects are overwhelmingly more male than female.